slevomat/coding-standard/README.md

 * `linesCountAfter`: allows to configure the number of lines after parent call.
 * `linesCountAfterLast`: allows to configure the number of lines after last parent call.

+#### SlevomatCodingStandard.Classes.PropertyDeclaration 🔧

+* Checks that there's a single space between a typehint and a property name: `Foo $foo`
+* Checks that there's no whitespace between a nullability symbol and a typehint: `?Foo`
+* Checks that there's a single space before nullability symbol or a typehint: `private ?Foo` or `private Foo`

 #### SlevomatCodingStandard.Classes.PropertySpacing 🔧

 Checks that there is a certain number of blank lines between properties.